yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/teams.md

 8. Enter the URL as per your region (to deploy the bot) and click **Save** to save your settings.

 :::note
-* You need to copy the profile ID from the provided URL, specific to your region.
-This is required when connecting the MS Teams bot to the Yellow.ai platform.
+* You can input your preferred profile ID name in the URL provided below,  specific to your region.
+Ensure that you specify the same profile ID when connecting the MS Teams bot to the Yellow.ai platform.
 * To establish a secure connection with the bot and enable interaction, it is essential to enter a valid endpoint URL.
 :::